 If you prefer your bundts to have the hole running all the way through then you should only fill them halfway so that the batter just reaches the top of the inner spike.

-I wanted to be able to fill my pecan and banana bundts with the frosting (without it running out of the bottom) and so I filled my bundt pan all the way to the rim.
+I wanted to be able to fill my pecan and banana bundts with the frosting (without it running out of the bottom) so I filled my bundt pan all the way to the rim.
 You can see in the picture below what I am talking about.

-If you prefer a more elegant cake that you can just drizzle with frosting then by all means make them smaller so that the hole runs all the way through.
+If you prefer a more elegant cake that you can drizzle with frosting then by all means make them smaller so that the hole runs all the way through.
 You may find that you need to cook these for 2 or 3 minutes less.

-These pecan and banana bundt cakes are quite substantial and are ideal for popping into lunch boxes to fill you up until dinner time!
+These pecan and banana bundt cakes are quite substantial and are ideal for popping into lunch boxes to fill you up until dinnertime!
 Smaller ones are more suited to an elegant afternoon tea or mid-morning snack 🙂 .
 You can decide for yourself how you would like to make them.

 So without further ado, let’s get onto the recipe.